mendhak/mendhak.github.io/_posts/2022-11-18-tls-13-old-android-devices.md

 ![Android OS distribution]({{ site.baseurl }}/assets/images/tls-13-old-android-devices/001.png)

 A good example of this is the OpenStreetMap trace upload feature.
-Recently, I had started receiving reports regarding older Android devices being unable to upload traces to OpenStreetMap, and that that this feature had stopped working.
+Recently, I had started receiving reports regarding older Android devices being unable to upload traces to OpenStreetMap, and that this feature had stopped working.
 After some investigation, it turned out that OpenStreetMap had moved to TLS 1.2 and TLS 1.3, and this could be confirmed by trying to connect using TLS 1.1.

 ```bash